jundalisay/superblist/content/en/social/economics/four-branches.md

 This is measured by the Demand factor in the DCTI model. <!-- It  manifests as the user profile -->

-> 2. Social Economy
+### 2. Social Economy from The Second Law

 ![Team high-fiving](/photos/team.jpg)

 This provides the valuation system, as the Effort Theory of Value, which is based on the common food grain.
 This monitors the real price of everything, which is the key to preventing poverty, inequality, and crises, while maximizing productivity and personal and social happiness within the limits of the natural environment.

-This is measured by the Capital factor in the [DCTI model](/social/economics/principles/dcti).
+This is measured by the Capital factor in the [DCTI model](/social/economics/principles/part-4/chapter-07).

 <!-- gives info on the relative indices between cities and countries, showing their relative aggregate supply and demand, measured in grain through the grain index.
 This manifests as our proposed centralized indicators portal -->

-> 3. Micro Economy
+### 3. Micro Economy from The Third Law

 ![Cargo Ship](/photos/objects/ship.jpg)